-Below you can see a selection of our past and ongoing projects, please contact us for a project that is tailored to your needs.
+Below you can see a small selection of our past and ongoing projects, please contact us for a project that is tailored to your needs.

 The aim of the work‑package 6 of the HINDCON project is to perform value chain simulation and modelling with integrated LCA with life cycle data related to additive manufacturing in the construction sector.

 This project focuses on the development, implementation and diffusion of technologies to improve energy efficiency in wastewater treatment plants (WWTPs) using a fully off‑grid solar‑assisted heat pump (SHP) system.

 We play an active role in supplying expert delegates to the ISO TC 207 / SC5 on life cycle assessment and several other related Techical Committees.

 The INTEGROIL project aims to supply and validate the first application of an integrated solution to improve the treatment of produced water and wastewater of the oil and gas (O&G) industry, as well as to produce water of enough quality to be reused, increasing the sustainability of the whole process.

 Getting the highly variable electricity mixes for different countries modelled in a consistent way is always a challenge for any LCA.
 This is particularly a challenge when applying the consequential modelling assumption.

 This project has the purpose to investigate the environmental impacts of Swedish public sector spending.
 The project is performed in collaboration with Miljogiraff.